Habrador/Unity-Stuff-on-grid-Tutorial/README.md

 This is a Unity tutorial on how to place stuff on a grid so it snaps to the grid

 Link to the tutorial: https://www.habrador.com/tutorials/stuff-on-grid/

+Follow me on Twitter for more Unity stuff: https://twitter.com/eriknordeus